 Since we weren’t able to get sweet potato slips from the nursery last year, we had to make another plan.
 You can order sweet potato slips from catalogs or online…or you can grow your own.

 Once you plant your slips you can just grow them indoors until it gets really warm outside.
-Sweet potato vines grow best in a warm climate (warmth is very important!), with some sun and some shade.
+Sweet potato vines grow best in a warm climate (warmth is really important!), with some sun and some shade.
 Once it is nice and warm, you can transplant the sweet potato vines in your garden.

 One of my college roommates, who is an amazing gardener, tried growing them in the Portland area and it was just too wet.
 However, if you live somewhere that is nice and warm, you’re golden!
 If you want to try growing your own sweet potato slips, I can help you!
-Let me show you how it is done!
+Let me tell you how it is done!